mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 P(y \mid x_{1}, x_{2},..., x_{p}) = \frac{P (y) \times \prod_{i=1}^{p} P(x_{i} \mid y)}{\prod_{i=1}^{p} P(x_{i})}
 $$

-For all entries in the dataset, the denominator does not change, it remain static.
+For all entries in the dataset, the denominator does not change, it remains constant.
 Therefore, the denominator can be removed and a proportionality can be introduced.

 $$
 P(y \mid x_{1}, x_{2},..., x_{p}) \propto P (y) \times \prod_{i=1}^{p} P(x_{i} \mid y)